wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-cloud-application-security/includes/5-troubleshoot-app-security.md

   :::column:::

-To troubleshoot Microsoft Cloud App Security policies, you must consider the error code and find an appropriate resolution.
-All relevant error codes and resolutions are available in the following article on [Troubleshooting Microsoft Cloud App Security policies](/cloud-app-security/troubleshoot-policies?azure-portal=true).
+To troubleshoot Microsoft Defender for Cloud Apps policies, you must consider the error code and find an appropriate resolution.
+All relevant error codes and resolutions are available in the following article on [Troubleshooting Microsoft Defender for Cloud Apps policies](/cloud-app-security/troubleshoot-policies?azure-portal=true).

   :::column-end:::